schdav/blogy/README.md

 ```

 ### Write article

-Add text using [Markdown](https://daringfireball.net/projects/markdown/) to created article, edit the article's title and change *publish: no* to *publish: yes*.
+Add text to the created article using [Markdown](https://daringfireball.net/projects/markdown/), edit the article's title and change _publish: no_ to _publish: yes_.

 Note the leading spaces in each line of the text!